dongdozizi/HeightFieldWithShaders/README.md

 ### Windows

-For windows, just open the hw1.sln with visual studio, and change the command arguments for custom input.
-The input is simillar to MacOS.
-Default is
+For windows, just open the hw1.sln with visual studio, and change the command arguments for custom input:

     ./heightmap/Oahu-160x128.jpg ./heightmap/Oahu.jpg

+Also you can just use the command prompt (cmd.exe), such as:

+    hw1\Bin\Release\hw1 hw1\heightmap\Oahu-160x128.jpg hw1\heightmap\Oahu.jpg

 ## Instructions